 For this reason, it’s a better idea to try to give employees at least 12 hours between shifts.
 If that’s not possible, arrange things so they can get two days off together.
 This extended period away from work will allow them to decrease their sleep deficit, forget work for a while, and punch back in ready and refreshed.

 Not Having a Full-Featured Software Solution

-A paper and pen just isn’t going to cut it anymore, though – unfortunately – most scheduling programs are too rigid and inflexible.
-These pieces of software either don’t conform to the various sizes of businesses or they aren’t customizable for the type of industry they’re being used in.
-If they do, the end result is usually just a printout that gets tacked up on a corkboard – something that you could have done by hand anyways.
+A paper and pen just isn’t going to cut it anymore, unfortunately – most scheduling programs are too rigid and inflexible.
+This method doesn’t conform to the various sizes of businesses or it isn’t customizable for the type of industry it’s being used in.
+Ultimately, the end result is usually just a printout that gets tacked up on a corkboard – something that you could have done by hand anyways.

-The solution to this issue is finding a full-featured and flexible scheduling solution that gives you the resources you need.
-And while we might be partial, we believe that When I Work is one such solution.
-Our program is customizable by industry and can be tailored to suit various business needs.
+The solution to this issue is finding a full-featured time clock software that gives you the resources you need.
+When I Work’s employee time clock is customizable by industry and can be tailored to suit various business needs.

-In addition to traditional scheduling duties, When I Work can also be configured to send digital schedules to employees, text message them with updates and allow managers to create multiple schedules for the same employees if they work at multiple locations.
+In addition to traditional scheduling duties, When I Work’s time clock app can also be configured to send digital schedules to employees, text message them with updates and allow managers to create multiple schedules for the same employees if they work at multiple locations.
 The software also allows for easy editing for when those call outs hit you by surprise – making it a great option for companies that need flexibility in their employee schedules.

 Covering Call Outs